Priya730/unipass/README.md

 | -ns   | --no-symbols      | remove symbols                  |
 | -h    | --help            | display help for command        |
 | -V    | --version         | Show the version                |

+## Why I built this?
+  The strongest reason why I built this is that I wanted to play with Node.js and solve the problem of thining of new passwords.
+Isn’t it cool that I can create a new password while I’m using the terminal!
+A password generator was one of the ways to get started with Node.js and hence I went ahead with it.
+It does not have many special features but was an interesting way to learn Node.js.✨

+## Credits

+Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com.